OktaEdu/deploy-a-custom-app/3_asa_project/README.md

 The service account for the API key needs to have the team admin role (i.e. add to the Owners group)
 ## Optional: Using terraform.tfvars for this configuration
-If you would rather use a terraform.tfvars instead of environment variables, do the following
+If you would rather use a `terraform.tfvars` file instead of environment variables, do the following
 1. Create a `vars.tf file` as follows:
 ```
 variable "oktaasa_key" {}